 Mutton curries can be made in various ways and mutton gravies too can be made in different ways and each region maintains a different version of mutton gravy or mutton curries.

-I would love to update various mutton recipes like curries or gravy versions, korma or rice mixed with mutton which can be tried and served to families.
+I would love to update various mutton recipes and one among the updated recipes is mutton bhuna gosht and several others like curries or gravy versions, mutton korma or rice mixed with mutton which can be tried and served to families.

 Mutton if cooked perfectly with right spices brings the best taste to the dish.
 Mutton is often used to make during eid or muslim festivals apart from chicken dishes.